If you’ve been vaccinated against the Hepatitis B virus, this test will tell you if you’re still immune.

 What does this test do?

-This test checks for the presence of antibodies to the Hepatitis B virus (Hep B) circulating in the bloodstream.
+This test checks for the presence of antibodies to the Hepatitis B virus circulating in the bloodstream.

 Why is this important?

-The Hep B virus is transmitted through blood and the exchange of body fluids.
-After entering the bloodstream, the Hep B virus infects the liver and can lead to liver damage, liver failure, the need for a liver transplant, and even death.
-Long term carriers of Hep B are also at a high risk of developing liver cancer.
+The Hepatitis B virus is transmitted through blood and the exchange of body fluids.
+After entering the bloodstream, the Hepatitis B virus infects the liver and can lead to liver damage, liver failure, the need for a liver transplant, and even death.
+Long term carriers of Hepatitis B are also at a high risk of developing liver cancer.

-Hep B infection can be treated with drugs but the costs are enormous, and the treatment isn’t always curative.
-So it’s better to never get infected with Hep B at all, and maintaining immunity to the virus is the best way to do that.
+Hepatitis B infection can be treated with drugs but the costs are enormous, and the treatment isn’t always curative.
+So it’s better to never get infected with Hepatitis B at all, and maintaining immunity to the virus is the best way to do that.

 For this reason health care workers who handle blood and body fluids are routinely tested, but it’s a good idea for anyone who’s ever had the vaccine to check themselves periodically.